deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Write-Output.md

 By default, the **Write-Output** cmdlet always enumerates its output.
 The *NoEnumerate* parameter suppresses the default behavior, and prevents **Write-Output** from enumerating output.
 The *NoEnumerate* parameter has no effect on collections that were created by wrapping commands in parentheses, because the parentheses force enumeration.

+> [!NOTE]
+> This switch only works correctly with PowerShell Core 6.2 and newer.
+On older
+> versions of PowerShell Core, the collection is still enumerated even with
+> use of this switch.
+The behavior in PowerShell Core 6.2 is consistent with
+> Windows PowerShell.

 ```yaml
 Type: SwitchParameter